 We’ll leave you with this related piece of advice: don’t try to invent new ways of doing things.
 The whole strength of PowerShell – quite literally the entire reason for its existence – is to create a consistent administrative surface from a sea of chaos.
 Don’t contribute to the chaos by coming up with some novel new approach.
 You may think to yourself, “well, Microsoft really missed the boat on this one – I’ve got a much better way of doing this!”
 Stop thinking that to yourself.
 The goal of creating tools in PowerShell isn’t to do it better than Microsoft; it’s to remain consistent with what has come before.

-If you’re interested in learning PowerShell Scripting and Toolmaking while you eat your lunch each day (or whenever you have an hour, here and there), download the free first chapter of Learn PowerShell Scripting in a Month of Lunches.
+If you’re interested in learning PowerShell Scripting and Toolmaking while you eat your lunch each day (or whenever you have an hour, here and there), check it out on liveBook here and see this slide deck.